Anil-DEMIR-Cs/Kali-Linux-Notes/README.md

 `>`  redirect example date > today.txt   it writes output of date command to today.txt

+`>>` overwrite to file. the up one removes everytihng and writes what you redirect. tihs one writes without delete anything in file.

 `ifconfig` it shows your ip adress